+1(781)975-1541

 Customized preparation for cell lines, tissues, and clinical specimens optimizes protein extraction, digestion, and PTM recovery, improving coverage and quantitative consistency.

-Broad PTM Portfolio Expertise
+Broad PTM Profiling Expertise

 Deep experience across phosphorylation, ubiquitination, N-glycosylation, acetylation, lactylation, and succinylation supports robust data generation and interpretation for diverse biological questions.

-Pathway-Focused Biological Interpretation
+Pathway-Focused PTM Interpretation

 Integrated bioinformatics links PTM changes to upstream regulators and downstream pathways through differential analysis, motif discovery, and pathway/network mapping.